Code of Ethics for AMGA Meetings

 2. Unacceptable Behavior

-1. AMGA does not tolerate any form of harassment or discrimination by its members, AMGA staff members, or participants on the basis of, but not limited to: sex, sexual orientation, race, color, religion, national origin, age, disability, handicap, citizenship, marital status, veteran status or any other basis prohibited by law.
-As such, AMGA expects all meeting or event participants to not engage in any form of harassment of this aforementioned nature.
+1. AMGA does not tolerate any form of harassment or discrimination by its participants on the basis of, but not limited to: sex, sexual orientation, race, color, religion, national origin, age, disability, handicap, citizenship, marital status, veteran status or any other basis prohibited by law.
+As such, AMGA expects all participants to not engage in any form of harassment of this aforementioned nature.

-3. Any unprofessional or inappropriate conduct, whether or not it is unlawful harassment or discrimination, is contrary to this Policy and is taken very seriously by AMGA.
+3. Any unprofessional or inappropriate conduct, whether or not it is unlawful harassment or discrimination, or abusive language/gestures directed towards another participant, is contrary to this Code of Conduct and is taken very seriously by AMGA.

 3. Consequences

-1. Any individual requested to stop any unacceptable behavior is expected to comply immediately.
+1. Any individual requested to stop any unacceptable behavior is expected to comply immediately, whether requested by AMGA staff, venue staff, or other participant.

 3. Any unacceptable behavior also may be remedied by AMGA in a manner reasonably believed to eliminate the possibility of the behavior happening again including, but not limited to, future curtailment of the violator’s rights to participate at events as well as suspension/termination of membership.